10 Haircuts for Poodles

 As we state in the introduction, there are different types of Poodles.
 While the Giant, Standard, Miniature and Toy Poodles all have a slightly different morphology, they also share distinct features.
 For a start, they are all curly haired dogs.
 Some of them have longer bodies, while the smaller dogs are a little more compact.
 This means some of the Poodle cuts here are more suitable for one type of Poodle than another.
 At the same time, all of them can work one way or another.

-Our top 10 Poodle cuts and styles are:
+Our top 10 Poodle haircuts and styles are:

 - Lion cut